Krenol/CppUtils/README.md

 # CppUtils
-Utils for C++, such as Kalmann filter, basic math for std::vector or getting environment variables.
+Utils for C++, such as Kalman filter, basic math for std::vector or getting environment variables.

 ## Dependencies
 This project requires Eigen3.
 Install it with the command